lida0804l/Motion_deblur.github.io/README.md

 </p>

 # Implementation
-To illustrate the concept of motion deblur, we will go through how the image is generated for static and motion images. <br>
+To illustrate the concept of motion deblur, we will go through how the image is generated for static and motion objects. <br>
 <br>
-**Image acquisition of static object**
+**Image acquisition of static object** <br>

 <p align="center">
    <br>